John Catsimatidis: Business career

 In 2008, Catsimatidis became engaged in efforts to take over SemGroup LP, a bankrupt oil, gas, and asphalt trading, storage and transportation company, headquartered in Tulsa, Oklahoma.
 Catsimatidis gained control over a majority of the company's management committee, but his efforts were met by opposition from the company's existing management, who argued for selling off at least some of the company's assets, while Catsimatidis wanted to keep the company together.
 In February 2009, Catsimatidis was sued by a group of SemGroup executives, who sought the removal of Catsimatidis and his allies from the committee.
 In July Catsimatidis reached a settlement with SemGroup, pursuant to which he acquired a piece of SemGroup's asphalt business and dropped his competing plan for the company's proposed reorganization.

 In 2015, the Red Apple Group ranked 156th on Forbes magazine's list of "America's largest private companies", with revenue of $3 billion and 8,000 employees.
-(This compares to its 2008 and 2009 rank, both at #100, 2010 at #78, 2011 at 98th, and 2012 at 97th).
+(This compares to its 2008 and 2009 rank, both at 100th, 2010 at 78th, 2011 at 98th, and 2012 at 97th).

-On June 26, 2019, Catsimatidis entered into an agreement to purchase radio station WABC (AM) from Cumulus Media for $12.5 million in cash under the "Red Apple Media" name; Catsimatidis also indicated with the purchase his intention to acquire additional stations in the New York City market to complement the conservative talk radio formatted station.
-The WABC sale was approved by the FCC on March 2, 2020.

-Catsimatidis is a minority investor in the political newspaper and website The Hill as referenced on the website's articles which mention him.
+Catsimatidis was, until the early 2020s, a minority investor in the political newspaper and website The Hill as referenced on the website's articles which had mentioned him.

-Catsimatidis shared his rags-to-riches story in his memoir How Far Do You Want To Go?: Lessons From A Common-Sense Billionaire; published by Matt Holt, in February 2023.
+Catsimatidis shared his rags-to-riches story in his memoir How Far Do You Want to Go?: Lessons from a Common-Sense Billionaire, published by Matt Holt in February 2023.

+Radio

+On Sunday mornings, Catsimatidis hosts the talk radio show The Cats Roundtable.
+The show originated on WABC radio and is syndicated to other stations around the U.S. Catsimatidis also hosts the one-hour Cats at Night show, heard weeknights on WABC and also available as a podcast.
+In 2019, he announced an agreement to purchase WABC for $12.5 million, which, after regulatory delays, was finalized in March, 2020.
+Catsimatidis's Red Apple Media has since purchased other radio stations in the region, including WRCR and WLIR.